jbeliao/swipe-installer/README.md

 These two libraries are also available via Fink and DarwinPorts.

 Windows/CYGWIN: Unsupported.
 Send details of any successes, however.

+Then, please go in the terminal in the swipe-installer directory and execute the following command to complete the installation

+    make
+    sudo make install

 Audio file formats:
 -------------------